-Germany does not have a competitive tax system that might be particularly affected by anti-BEPS measures.
+Germany does not have a competitive tax system, state aid or other similar constraints that might be particularly affected by anti-BEPS measures.

 9.6 Proposals for Dealing with Hybrid Instruments

 Hybrid instruments have mainly been used in Germany for cross-border financing.
 Meanwhile, Germany has implemented a domestic anti-abuse rule (the "correspondence principle") for interest income and dividend payments from hybrid instruments of foreign corporations that is applicable as of the 2014 assessment year.
 Furthermore, the very same correspondence principle has been considered in the EU Parent-Subsidiary Directive.